prmr/SoftwareDesign/modules/Module-01.md

 This is not a feature, but rather a consequence of how enumerated types are implemented in Java (as reference types).
 A good programming practice is to never consider the `null` value to be a legal value when using enumerated types.

 <!--
-* Programming language types play a big role in helping to encapsulate abstractions.
-String vs in vs enum
-* Enum types
 * Object copying idiom
 * Object encapsulation: It should not be possible to change an object state without going through its methods
 * Design by contract